diegocomesana/factable/README.md

 > `factable-server-run 8888` is the cli command that lauches Factable Server on port `8888`
 > Make sure to put the same port value in both build and Factable server scripts.

+Add factable comment to any file where you want Factable to intercept function calls: